-Therefore, the objective is to enable individual companies to control the risk of transfer of mineral oil as much as possible by implementing practicable solutions.
+Therefore, the objective is to enable individual companies to control the risk of the actual transfer of mineral oil as much as possible and to identify problem-solution after stage-related analysis.
+Potential changes to the process and the product must be appropriate, economically reasonable and product-specific.
 Within the scope of a risk-based procedure, the prevention of migration of MOAH is key.

-In terms of MOSH and MOSH analogues, the Toolbox shall support the discussion on the limitations of technical avoidability in particular of ubiquitous or systemic transfer or migration from indispensable processing aids.
+In terms of MOSH and MOSH analogues, the Toolbox shall support the discussion on the technical prevention limits, in particular of ubiquitous or systemic transfer or migration from indispensable processing aids.

-Analysis allows verification of whether a prevention measure is successful.
+Analysis has the role of supporting and verifying a successful prevention measure.
 Examinations shall be performed as stage controls and as close to the source as possible.
-In complex processes, there are several routes of entry for MOSH and MOSH analogues which renders final product control unfit for monitoring the performance of a measure aimed at reducing migration or contamination.
+In complex processes, several routes of entry for MOSH and MOSH analogues are possible which in general renders final product control unfit for "monitoring the performance" of a measure aimed as reducing migration or contamination.
 Moreover, requests for complete "absence of MOSH" as a result of such implemented measures are neither feasible nor the goal of an appropriate prevention strategy based on the ALARA principle.

-The collection of information in the BLL Toolbox does not claim to be complete and should not be considered as a "best practice" document.
+The collection of information in the "BLL Toolbox" does not claim to be complete and should not be considered to be a "best practice" document.
 The procedures introduced here are simply examples; they are based on the state of knowledge and current research (as per December 2017).